 Pay The Difference

 If the seller won’t negotiate the price lower, you’ll be on the hook to pay the difference unless you have an appraisal contingency in your contract.
 The appraisal contingency gives you a way out of the contract without losing your earnest money.
-Without it, you must buy the home or risk losing your earnest money.
+In the absence of an appraisal contingency, you must buy the home or risk losing your earnest money.

 Without a lower sales price, you’ll have to pay more for the home.
 Since lenders base your loan amount on the appraised value, you’ll need your agreed-upon down payment plus the difference between the sales price and appraised value.

 What if you don’t have the cash?
 Ask for gift letters from family members or leverage your investments.
 You may be able to use some retirement funds without paying a penalty.
-Talk to your 401(k) administrator or tax advisor to see what options you have.
+Talk with your 401(k) administrator or tax adviser to see your options.
 If you own other real estate, consider tapping into the equity and using the funds to cover the appraisal gap.

 Renegotiate The Offer

 If you have an appraisal contingency on your sales contract, you may be able to work with the seller.
 Start by requesting the seller to lower the price to the appraised value.
-This would eliminate the appraisal gap and your financial issues in buying the home.
+This would eliminate the appraisal gap and your roadblock to buying the home.

-If the seller is unwilling to lower the price to meet the appraised value, ask him/her to split the difference.
-For example, if there’s a $10,000 difference, ask the seller to lower the price $5,000 and you contribute the other $5,000.
+If the seller is unwilling to lower the price to meet the appraised value, ask them to split the difference.
+For example, if there’s a $10,000 difference, ask the seller to lower the price $5,000 while you contribute the other $5,000.

-Asking the seller to renegotiate can be risky in a seller’s market, so be careful.
-If the seller has a kick out clause, they could accept another offer that comes through.
+Asking the seller to renegotiate can be risky in a seller’s market, so it’s best to tread cautiously.
+If the seller has a kick-out clause, they could accept another offer that comes through.
 They still must give you the time to remove your appraisal contingency and seal the deal, but they can choose the other offer if you don’t.

 Dispute The Appraisal

-Sometimes buyers (or sellers) don’t agree with the appraisal.
+Sometimes, buyers (or sellers) don’t agree with the appraisal.
 In this case, you can dispute the appraisal, asking for a reconsideration of value.
-However, this is not easy to do as you’ll need plenty of evidence to prove the appraisal is inaccurate.
+However, this isn’t easy to do.
+You’ll need plenty of evidence to prove the appraisal is inaccurate.

 You must prove one of the following:

-- The appraiser didn’t use appropriate comparable sales, and you have proof of more accurate options
+- The appraiser didn’t use appropriate comparable sales, and more accurate options are available

 - The appraiser missed features or upgrades in the subject property